stpettersens/ladle/README.txt

 To stop the Ladle web server:

 1) Open up a shell prompt
-2) Navigate to directory containing laldle.lua
+2) Navigate to directory containing ladle.lua
 3) Run "telin" script followed by port number

    -> E.g. "telin 80" or "./telin.sh 80"